espressif/esp-idf/docs/en/hw-reference/esp32/get-started-wrover-kit.rst

 =========================================
 :link_to_translation:`zh_CN:[中文]`

 This guide shows how to get started with the ESP-WROVER-KIT V4.1 development board and also provides information about its functionality and configuration options.
-For the description of other ESP-WROVER-KIT versions, please check :doc:`../../hw-reference/index`.

 What You Need